 Harvest is full, Harvest is full, gather it in Jesus' Treasury."

 These two hymns tell us the history of vision for Nepal in the heart of the Nepalese Christian community in North-East India.
 Lindell says, "This kind of concern and prayer led these Nepalese to organize a Gorkha Mission of their own (1892).
 Many Christian believers from North-East Indian regions like Darjeeling, Kalimpong, and Sikkim felt a call to come to Nepal.
 Meanwhile, mission organizations were working near Nepalese border towns planned to enter the country.

+These studies shows that Nepalese in diaspora had vision and prayer for Nepalese people in Nepal.
+They prepared to come Nepal and waited border area until the favorable time arrived.

-Gospel and Church Planting Movement in Modern Era
+Gospel and Church Planting Movement in Modern Era (1951-1990)

-Pastor Robert Karthak says, "Prior to 1951, before we enter into Nepal, all the Christian organizations had been working for Nepal from their respective bases in bordering Indian towns like Jogbani, Nautuna, Rupaidia moved into Nepalgunj, Pokhara, and other parts of Nepal."

-After doing extensive research on Nepalese in India, Jonathan Lindell conceived the idea for Nepal Border Fellowship (NBF), which he and Kitty Harbord founded in 1946 intending to reach all the border towns and trade routes via which Nepali regularly went into and out of India.
-Perry states, Within a few years two Nepali Fellowships in Kathmandu had split to become three: Bhaktapur under Pastor Tir Bahadur Dewan; the S. Indian led group with Col. Shamsher; and Dilli Bazar Fellowship, led by Robert Karthak.
-Baptisms of local believers took place in each of these centers, and the churches began to slowly grow.
-There were also the beginnings of evangelical outreach to surrounding villages.

-Ramghat Church Pokhara, led by its senior Nepali pastor David Mukhia, was the first church to be founded in Nepal.
-Infant churches started to emerge virtually simultaneously in Kathmandu, Pokhara, and Nepalgunj throughout the 1950s, which served as three major hubs for church growth.
+After the dark period of two centuries in 1951, an autocratic family-based Rana Regime had gone, and democratic system had established.
+According to Karthak, "Prior to 1951, before we enter into Nepal, all the Christian organizations had been working for Nepal from their respective bases in bordering Indian towns like Jogbani, Nautuna, Rupaidia moved into Nepalgunj, Pokhara, and other parts of Nepal."
+After much effort, the gospel eventually made its way back into Nepal.
+There were about 25 mission agencies and groups active in the border.
+One of them was Nepal Evangelistic Band (later International Nepal Fellowship).
+In the initiation of NEB (later INF), Ramghat Church Pokhara, led by its senior Nepali pastor David Mukhia, was the first church to be founded in Nepal.
+According to perry, churches started to emerge virtually simultaneously in Kathmandu, Pokhara, and Nepalgunj throughout the 1950s, which served as three major hubs for church growth.

-The First Missionaries for Nepal in Modern Era
+The First Missionaries for Nepal in Modern Era (1951-1990)